MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-trial-user-guide.md

 For information about licensing, see the [Microsoft Defender for Cloud Apps product page](https://www.microsoft.com/security/business/siem-and-xdr/microsoft-defender-cloud-apps?rtc=1).

-## What is the app governance add-on for Defender for Cloud Apps?
+## What is the app governance capability in Defender for Cloud Apps?

-The app governance add-on gives you in-depth governance against risky app behavior in your Microsoft 365 environment.
+App governance gives you in-depth governance against risky app behavior in your Microsoft 365 environment.
 It provides additional security and policy management capabilities to monitor and govern app behaviors and quickly identify, alert, and protect from risky behaviors with data, users, and apps.
 It's designed to secure OAuth-enabled apps registered on Azure AD.
 :::image type="content" source="media/app-governance/app-governance-add-on.png" alt-text="App governance add on.":::

-App governance add-on offers an in-depth Microsoft 365 platform-level view & control of app behavior.
+App governance offers an in-depth Microsoft 365 platform-level view & control of app behavior.

 - **Discover & manage the security posture of apps** – Get deep insights, visibility and reporting of all Microsoft 365 app behavior details